hooperben/hooperben/README.md

-zero knowledge, but in a good way
+its a bit of a grind